 Type 2 collagen, on the other hand, supports your joint/cartilage health and function.
 Type 2 benefits the fluids and functions in your cartilage and joints.
 It helps reduce popping knees and helps support your jaw, back, and joints.
 A lot of people don’t realize that joint pain, popping knees, and weakened cartilage is a result of lacking type 2 collagen, and assume it is an unavoidable part of the aging process.
 Well, it isn’t, and you can fight back with a Type 2 collagen supplement!

 What Causes Collagen Production To Slow Down?

 Even though it is naturally occurring in the human body, it’s essential to supplement it as we age because collagen production slows down significantly as we get older.
-Actually, after age 30, collagen production begins to significantly decline.
+Actually, after age 30, collagen production begins to decline significantly.
 By age 45, collagen production decreases 25%, and by age 60 it decreases by more than 50%.
-As our body’s collagen production slows down, we begin to notice saggy, aging skin, fine lines, wrinkles and weakened joint cartilage.
+As our body’s collagen production slows down, we begin to notice saggy, aging skin, fine lines, wrinkles, and weakened joint cartilage.

 Aging is the #1 cause of diminished collagen production.
 Even though you can’t stop the aging process altogether, there ARE things that damage your level of collagen production that you’re totally able to control!
 Avoiding the following things will keep your collagen production levels higher: